Nsfr750/EmailDuplicateCleaner/README.md

 Found a bug?
 [Open an issue](https://github.com/Nsfr750/EmailDuplicateCleaner/issues)

-## 💖 Support

-Like the project?
-Consider sponsoring or contributing!

 ## 📊 Detection Methods

 - `strict`: Message-ID + Date + From + Subject + Content